 For OTC derivatives, OTC-cleared derivatives and exchange-traded derivatives, the Company pledges and receives cash and asset collateral.
-Cash collateral received from counterparties was \$189 million and \$847 million as of December 31, 2022 and 2021, respectively.
+Cash collateral received from counterparties was \$1,477 million and \$189 million as of December 31, 2023 and 2022, respectively.
 This unrestricted cash collateral is included in cash, cash equivalents, and restricted cash and the obligation to return it is netted against the fair value of derivatives in other investments or other liabilities.
-Cash collateral pledged to counterparties was \$817 million and \$386 million as of December 31, 2022 and 2021, respectively.
+Cash collateral pledged to counterparties was \$419 million and \$817 million as of December 31, 2023 and 2022, respectively.
 A receivable representing the right to call this collateral back from the counterparty is netted against the fair value of derivatives in other investments or other liabilities.
 Net exposure to the counterparty is calculated as the fair value of all derivative positions with the counterparty, net of income or expense accruals and cash collateral paid or received.
-If the net exposure to the counterparty is positive, the amount is reflected in other investments, whereas, if the net exposure to the counterparty is negative, the fair value is included in other liabilities.
+If the net exposure to the counterparty is positive, the amount is reflected in other investments, whereas, if the net exposure to the counterparty is negative, the amount is included in other liabilities.

-As of December 31, 2022 and 2021, the Company had also accepted collateral, consisting of various securities, with a fair value of zero and \$327 million, respectively, which are held in separate custodial accounts and are not recorded in the consolidated statements of financial condition.
-The Company is permitted by contract to sell or repledge this collateral and as of December 31, 2022 and 2021, none of the collateral had been sold or repledged.
-As of December 31, 2022 and 2021, the Company provided collateral in the form of various securities with a fair value of \$1,338 million and \$138 million, respectively, which are included in fixed maturity securities.
+As of December 31, 2023 and 2022, the Company had also accepted collateral, consisting of various securities, with a fair value of \$44 million and zero, respectively, which are held in separate custodial accounts and are not recorded in the consolidated statements of financial condition.
+The Company is permitted by contract to sell or repledge this collateral.
+As of December 31, 2023 and 2022, none of the collateral had been sold or repledged.
+As of December 31, 2023 and 2022, the Company provided collateral in the form of various securities with a fair value of \$980 million and \$1.3 billion, respectively, which are included in fixed maturity securities.